QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Design of the Simulation Experiment <label:simPlanDesign>

 Experimental design is a core component of methodology, which directly determines how to test research hypotheses and answer research questions.
-My experimental design systematically covers changes in multiple key parameters (such as innovation coefficient p, imitation coefficient q, network type, influencer ratio, etc.) and considers their interactions to ensure the
+Our experimental design systematically covers changes in multiple key parameters (such as innovation coefficient p, imitation coefficient q, network type, influencer ratio, etc.) and considers their interactions to ensure the